 We have continued to closely monitor the impact of the COVID-19 pandemic on our people and business.
-We have announced a phased plan for return-to-office for non-IBX attached sites and have been following this plan to open certain offices with occupancy limits as local conditions allow.
-We continue to limit our employee travel and continue to either postpone or virtualize our global events.
+We have announced a phased plan for return-tooffice for non-IBX attached sites and have begun phased re-openings of most of our offices to non-IBX employees on a voluntary basis in accordance with guidance provided by government agencies.
+Non-essential business travel remains limited.
+While we continue to host virtual events, we have also resumed certain in-person events as local travel restrictions allow.